Yamaha CS-80: Software and hardware emulations

 There are no known hardware clones of the entire CS-80.
 At the 2014 NAMM Show, Studio Electronics premiered the Boomstar SE80 synthesizer which includes a cloned filter section of the CS-80.
 Black Corporation's Deckard's Dream (2017) and upcoming Deckard's Dream MK2 (autumn 2024) are rackmount synthesizer with CS-80 inspired architectures and features which support polyphonic aftertouch using compatible third party external keyboards.

 In 2015, Yamaha introduced the Reface CS, a 37 key mini synth, based on the CS-80.

 Vangelis

 The Greek composer Vangelis used the Yamaha CS-80 extensively.
 He described it as "the most important synthesizer in my career — and for me the best analogue synthesizer design there has ever been ...
 It needs a lot of practice if you want to be able to play it properly, but that's because it's the only synthesizer I could describe as being a real instrument, mainly because of the keyboard — the way it's built and what you can do with it."

-Vangelis first used the CS-80 on his 1977 album Spiral and would continue to use it for the rest of his life.
-It was his main synthesizer during the late 1970s and much of the 1980s, featuring prominently on China, Opera Sauvage, the soundtracks for Chariots of Fire and Blade Runner and the first three Jon & Vangelis albums.
+Vangelis first used the CS-80 on his 1977 album, Spiral, and would continue to use it for the rest of his life.
+It was his main synthesizer during the late 1970s and much of the 1980s, featuring prominently on China, Opera Sauvage, the soundtracks for Chariots of Fire and Blade Runner, and the first three Jon & Vangelis albums.

-Other users and appearances

-Other users and prominent appearances of the Yamaha CS-80 include: